 Following her dream of becoming a fiddler, Sarah moved to Nashville, TN., in 2011 to study music at Belmont University.
 There, she received her Bachelor's Degree in Commercial Music Performance and gained priceless experience studying with studio recording legend Buddy Spicher, as well as with Billy Contreras, Elisabeth Small, and Tammy Rodgers King.
 In addition, Sarah studied voice with Kathy Chiavola and Stephanie Adlington.
 Her time in Nashville also provided Sarah with the opportunity to play with recording artists Ricky Skaggs, Michael W. Smith, Laura Bell Bundy, Cece Winans, Hanneke Cassel, and Rayvon Owen.

-In 2015, Sarah moved to Indianapolis, Indiana where she became heavily involved in the music scene, performing in bands such as Backroad 39 and Highland Reign.
+In 2015, Sarah moved to Indianapolis, Indiana where she became heavily involved in the music scene, performing in bands such as Backroad 39 and, currently, Highland Reign.